raul23/vocab-augmentor/README.md

   specific tasks.
 - **CSV Export**: Updates and exports the vocabulary list to a CSV file for easy access and further study, including clickable links to audio files.
+- **CSV and HTML Export**: Updates and exports the vocabulary list to a CSV file and a feature-rich HTML file.
+  - HTML features include `DataTables` stylesheet, column reordering, resizable columns, search functionality, pagination, and sortable columns.

 ## Models

 ## Dependencies